Looking for instructional designer recommendations for the best software tools and ecourse methodology? Then you’ll love this interview!

 - Be Smart & Analyze What your Students Need

 - The Impact Of A Solid Design In Your Online Course

 - What The Future Looks Like For Dr. Kelly Edmonds

 - The Resources Kelly Uses Outside of Instructional Designer Recommendations

 Once An Educator, Always An Educator

 Kelly Edmonds has been a teacher for 20 years.
-15 of those years have been spent in the online learning industry.
+15 of those years have been spent in the LMS industry.
 Needless to say, she’s seen a lot of changes from the days when it was all hard-coding to now when tools are easy for the beginner to use.

 She’s also seen a shift in the teaching styles, from an instructor-centric model to something that’s become much more student-centered… which definitely translates powerfully in the realm of online learning.

 “When you’re online,” explains Kelly, “you lose a lot of control as a teacher in terms of what the students are doing when you’re trying to offer instruction.”